uecker/mri_test/ismrm2021/bart_tensorflow/bart_tf.md

 <!-- #region id="88c848b3" -->
 ### Step 4: Export the Graph and Weights

-The created l2 loss graph needs to be stored in BART understandable format, which allows us to pass it to `pics` CLI.
+The created l2 loss graph needs to be stored in a BART understandable format, which allows us to pass it to the `pics` command of BART's CLI.
 Therefore, we exploit the `export_model` function.
 <!-- #endregion -->

 ```python colab={"base_uri": "https://localhost:8080/"} id="b0acc0c0" outputId="c132aef9-07ac-4342-b647-0504b37fbd34"